 How much more do you understand now than you could at

-the beginning of the quarter?
+the beginning of the term?
 Did you notice the dry,

 understated jokes?